 - Ebrey, Patricia, 1991, Chu Hsi’s Family Rituals, Princeton: Princeton University Press.

-- Gardner, Daniel, 1986, Chu Hsi and Ta-hsueh: Neo-Confucian Reflection on the Confucian Canon, Cambridge: Harvard University Press.
+- Gardner, Daniel, 1986, Chu Hsi and Ta-hsueh: Neo-Confucian Reflection on the Confucian Canon, Cambridge, MA: Harvard University Press.

 - –––, 2003, Zhu Xi’s Reading of the Analects: Canon, Commentary and the Classical Tradition, New York: Columbia University Press.

 - Gimello, Robert, 1976, Chih-yen (602–668) and the Foundations of Huayen Buddhism, Ph.D. dissertation, Columbia University.